 - Go to work every day knowing that you’re perfectly capable of doing the job at hand

 Positive self-talk is all about affirmations and learning how to turn a negative thought into a positive one.
 You can turn your inner critic into your biggest cheerleader by practicing positive self-talk.

 Workload paralysis can be physically and mentally exhausting.
 If it seems insurmountable, it may be time to see a mental health professional.

-For gig workers and freelancers seeking affordable mental healthcare, a Gigly membership can help.
+For gig workers and freelancers seeking affordable mental healthcare, an Alliance of Gig Workers membership can help.

 Gigly member benefits help you save up to 80% on prescriptions and allow you to make Teladoc visits with no copays.